-With this new year ahead of your landscaping company, you may find yourself wondering how you can work on customer relationships more.
+With a whole new year ahead of your landscaping company, you may find yourself wondering how you can work on customer relationships more.

 Without dedicated customers, every business would fail, and this is why finding and retaining quality clients is crucial to surviving and thriving.